rook/rook/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 The following storage selection settings are specific to Ceph and do not apply to other backends.
 All variables are key-value pairs represented as strings.

-* `metadataDevice`: Name of a device or lvm to use for the metadata of OSDs on each node.
+* `metadataDevice`: Name of a device, [partition](#limitations-of-metadata-device) or lvm to use for the metadata of OSDs on each node.
 Performance can be improved by using a low latency device (such as SSD or NVMe) as the metadata device, while other spinning platter (HDD) devices on a node are used to store data.
 Provisioning will fail if the user specifies a `metadataDevice` but that device is not used as a metadata device by Ceph.
 Notably, `ceph-volume` will not use a device of the same device class (HDD, SSD, NVMe) as OSD devices for metadata, resulting in this failure.
 * `databaseSizeMB`:  The size in MB of a bluestore database.
 Include quotes around the size.
 * `walSizeMB`:  The size in MB of a bluestore write ahead log (WAL).
 Include quotes around the size.
 * `deviceClass`: The [CRUSH device class](https://ceph.io/community/new-luminous-crush-device-classes/) to use for this selection of storage devices.
 (By default, if a device's class has not already been set, OSDs will automatically set a device's class to either `hdd`, `ssd`, or `nvme`  based on the hardware properties exposed by the Linux kernel.)
 These storage classes can then be used to select the devices backing a storage pool by specifying them as the value of [the pool spec's `deviceClass` field](../Block-Storage/ceph-block-pool-crd.md#spec).